- Food and drink will be available to purchase on the day, but you are more than welcome to bring your own lunch.

 Tania Mackie is a qualified Hatha Yoga Teacher, BSY Level 4.
 Living in the Highlands, she is inspired by the landscapes from the mountains to the sea and home is located on the Black Isle.
 Tania runs a number of classes locally and also combines yoga with sea kayaking as a Sea Kayak Coach and Leader.
 Wellbeing is at the heart of Tall Tree Yoga’s ethos and Tania specialises in specific coaching and tuition that supports individual need.
 In her spare time, Tania will be found balancing in some slightly random places, including her sea kayak, Waterlily, on skis or somewhere in the mountains.

-Your investment is £40
+Your investment is £40 for a Full Yoga Day

 *The tickets can also be purchased from the teachers*